 Why would I drink less coffee?

-A few years ago I drank liters -you could say more than a gallon- of coffee every day.
+I drank more than a gallon of coffee daily a few years ago.
 And I’m not exaggerating here.
 I could easily drink the office coffee pitcher alone before noon just to have another one after lunch.

 And that was when I wasn’t traveling for work.
 Sure, the pandemics have made us reconsider business travel, but I kind of miss it (insert sarcasm here).

 My body was in pain because of my coffee intake.
 I wasn’t enjoying coffee at all.
-Instead, I was abusing coffee, just as any other substance like alcohol, sugar, or illegal drugs.
-At that time I smoked like crazy as well.
+Instead, I was abusing coffee, just like any other substance like alcohol, sugar, or illegal drugs.
+At that time, I smoked like crazy as well.
 I am ashamed of the way I treated my body back then.

 I felt tired, weak, and moody, and my stomach wasn’t having a good time.